Josh: It’s Josh from The Skints here, we’re at the very undercover, Undercover Festival!

 Josh: Well right now were actually going to a crazy country next week, we’re going to reunion island in the middle of the Indian ocean, were doing a festival out there call Kaloo Bang with Sean Paul and a few others.
 Then we’re finishing off an EP we’ve been working on in North London and hopefully that will be coming out November time.
 We’ve got a French tour in December.

 CJ: Wow, how do you go down in France?

 Josh: Man, France is so close to where we are in England now its really crazy, they’re wicked man.

-CJ: Any who would you most like to work with, have you got people you’d like to see yourself on stage with or collaborating with?
+CJ: Who would you most like to work with?
+Have you got people you’d like to collaborate with?